HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor

 \subsection{Comparison With State-of-the-Art Methods}

-We compared the proposed HANS-Net model with several SOTA liver and tumor segmentation methods, including U-Net \cite{ronneberger2015u}, U-Net++ \cite{zhou2018unet++}, Attention U-Net \cite{oktay2018attention}, H-DenseUNet \cite{li2018h}, and TransUNet \cite{chen2021transunet}.
+We compared the proposed HANS-Net model with several SOTA liver and tumor segmentation methods, including U-Net \cite{ronneberger2015u}, U-Net++ \cite{zhou2018unet++}, Attention U-Net \cite{oktay2018attention}, H-DenseUNet \cite{li2018h}, TransUNet \cite{chen2021transunet}, and nnU-Net \cite{isensee2021nnu}.
+To ensure fair comparison with architectures originally designed for 3D or hybrid 2D/3D processing, we adapted them to our slice-based evaluation by processing CT slices individually through their 2D encoder-decoder pathways while retaining original components such as attention gates and dense blocks.
+Attention U-Net's spatial attention was applied at each decoder level, and H-DenseUNet's hybrid dense blocks were implemented in 2D convolutional layers with consistent hyperparameters.
+All baselines used the same preprocessing, multi-view slice extraction, Adam optimizer with a learning rate of 1e-4, batch size of 16, and training for 100 epochs, ensuring a consistent evaluation framework across all models.
 The proposed HANS-Net framework consistently surpasses all SOTA methods in most metrics.
-Although TransUNet \cite{chen2021transunet} achieved a marginally lower ASSD of 0.51 mm for liver, where H-DenseUNet \cite{li2018h} recorded a slightly lower VOE of 17.54\% for tumors, HANS-Net achieved the highest Dice scores of 96.67\% for liver and 89.84\% for tumor, the highest IoU scores of 93.79\% for liver and 82.39\% for tumor, and the lowest average ASSD of 0.72 mm and VOE of 11.91\%.
+Although TransUNet \cite{chen2021transunet} achieved a marginally lower ASSD of 0.51 mm for liver, where H-DenseUNet \cite{li2018h} recorded a slightly lower VOE of 17.54\% for tumors.
+The nnU-Net \cite{isensee2021nnu}, on the other hand, showed competitive liver segmentation performance and achieved a second-highest Dice score of 96.20\% in the liver segmentation task \cite{bilic2023liver}.
+Compared to the existing models, our model achieved the highest Dice scores of 96.67\% for liver and 89.84\% for tumor, which is +0.27\%, and +2.92\% Dice score improvement compared to nnU-Net and TransUNet, respectively.
+The model also recorded the highest IoU scores of 93.79\% for liver and 82.39\% for tumor, and the lowest average ASSD of 0.72 mm and VOE of 11.91\%.

 Furthermore, the mean segmentation quality between both organs is the most consistent and accurate, confirming the superiority of HANS-Net in anatomical boundary preservation and tumor detection accuracy.
-Table \ref{comparative_performance_liver} presents detailed comparative performance in Dice, IoU, Average Symmetric Surface Distance (ASSD), and Volume Overlap Error (VOE), demonstrating the superiority of our HANS-Net framework in accurate, robust, and anatomically consistent liver and tumor segmentation.
+Table \ref{comparative_performance_liver} presents detailed comparative performance in Dice, IoU, ASSD, and VOE, demonstrating the superiority of our HANS-Net framework in accurate, robust, and anatomically consistent liver and tumor segmentation.
 Figure \ref{model_pred} visualizes the superior segmentation capabilities of our approach compared to the SOTA methods tested.